ZenonH/Crypto-Market-Analysis/README.md

 # Crypto-Market-Analysis

 ## File Descriptions
 * `crypto_data.db` This SQLite database contains historical pricing for each coin given by Coin Market Cap.
-This file has price data as of December 1, 2018 EST.
+This file has price data as of October 29, 2018 EST.
 * `fetch_data.py` Contains the code needed to fetch updated data from Coin Market Cap
 * `clean_data.py` Contains the coded needed to clean the raw data in the historical_prices_raw table
 * `Clean Data.ipynb` Is a visual walkthrough of the steps to clean the data